Newcomers are Welcome

-We are a jolly and inclusive group and love meeting new people so you will be made very welcome.
+We are an inclusive group and love meeting new people so you will be made very welcome.
 If you have ever wanted to try a day’s hunting, here are a few pointers to get you started.

 In their own words: